canonical/chisel-docs/docs/how-to/slice-a-package.md

 5. [ ] **Repeat the above for all dependencies**

-    Slices must also exist for every other package that `vim-tiny` depends on.
+    Slices must also exist for every\* other package that `vim-tiny` depends on.
     So if these dependencies aren't yet sliced upstream in [chisel-releases], you must do the same inspection for them, and create their slices too.

+    \* *Note that you may sometimes find dependencies that are only needed for specific parts of the package (like maintainer scripts) that you may not need or that you're going to fulfil through other means (e.g. with mutation scripts).
+In such cases, you may not need to slice said dependencies in order to create a functional slice.*

 (create_sdf_design_slices)=